Arkadiy-Garber/FeGenie/README.md

 ## Obtaining NCBI's nr database for cross-validation

-Also, a part of this program includes an optional cross-validation of the identified putative iron genes against NCBI's nr database.
+Part of this program includes an optional cross-validation of the identified putative iron genes against NCBI's nr database.
 This option is exercized by simply providing the script with the lcation of the nr database, which should be one large file (~100GB) called "nr.faa".
 The latest release of this databse can be downloaded by running:

         wget ftp://ftp.ncbi.nih.gov/blast/db/FASTA/nr.gz